jfcloutier/karma_system/design_notes/experiences.md

 A CA gets *concrete* experiences from directly sensing properties of its environment (if it is a sensor CA), from acting in/on the environment, and from its causal theory in the form of the properties and relations imagined in order to unify the theory.

 A CA synthesizes *abstract* experiences from observations of its umwelt.
-It notices quantities (counts and comparisons), coincidences and trends in the observed experiences of its umwelt.
+It notices quantities (counts and comparisons), and trends in the observed experiences of its umwelt.

 The CA makes its own experiences available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of experiences about experiences about experiences etc.